 Checklist for completing the graduate program

-- All new graduate students should meet with the graduate advisor upon beginning the MA program at SFSU, or before entering the program.
-The MA degree requires 30 units of postgraduate coursework.
-Up to 9 of those units may be upper division courses (500-level and above), but at least 21 of those units must be seminars.
+See the graduate advisor to discuss the course of study upon entering the program.
+All new graduate students should meet with the graduate advisor upon beginning the MA program at SFSU, or before entering the program.
+The MA degree requires 30 units of postgraduate coursework and 3 units of Culminating Experience.
+Up to 3 of those units may be upper division courses (500-level and above), but at least 21 of those units must be seminars.
 With careful planning you should be able to complete all of your necessary coursework within two years (four semesters).

-- The semester before you plan to graduate you should file the ATC (Advancement to Candidacy) form with the graduate advisor/department chair.
-The ATC should show at least 6 units yet to be completed for the degree.
+File the ATC (Advancement to Candicacy form) with the graduate advisor/department chair.
+The ATC should show at least 6 units yet to be completed for the degree (file it before the semester in which you plan to graduate).
 The ATC form and more information about filing the ATC is available online.

-- Complete the Culminating Experience requirement.
-We offer in our program two options for the culminating experience.
-The first one consists of a series of comprehensive written and oral exams covering Spanish Peninsular and Latin American literature.
-The oral exam is given one week after the written exams.
-The second option consists of a thesis in Spanish and a master thesis defense two weeks after the submission of the thesis.
+Complete the Culminating Experience requirement.
+We offer in our program two option for the culminating experience.
+The first one consists of a series of comprehensive written and oral exams covering Spanish Peninsular and Latin American, and the oral exam is given one week after the written exams.
+The second one consists in a thesis in Spanish and a master thesis defense two weeks after the submission of the thesis.

 Procedures for completing the Culminating Experience requirement:

-- The semester prior to taking the exams or submitting the thesis, students must have a pre-qualifying screening interview.
+Six months before taking the exams or submitting the thesis, students must have a pre-qualifying screening interview, called “prueba ensayo”.
 This interview helps you assess your preparation.
 If necessary, the committee will advise you to delay taking your exams until you are ready.
-The committee is made up of three professor, at least two of whom must be members of the Spanish Program.
+The committee is formed by three professors.
+At least two of them have to be members of the Spanish Program.

-- There are two options for the screening interview: OPTION A) After the screening interview the candidate can request a copy of the questions for the written exam.
+There are two options for the screening interview: OPTION A) After the screening interview the candidate can request a copy of the questions for the written exam.
 Exam questions will be drawn from the list given to the candidate.
-The candidate will have a semester to to prepare for the comprehensive exams.
-OPTION B), the candidate submits a three-page proposal, an exhaustive bibliography (around 30 books and journal articles), and a brief outline.
-The candidate will then have six months to complete the thesis.
+The candidate will have six months to prepare for the comprehensive exams.
+OPTION B), the candidate has to submit a three-page proposal, an exhaustive bibliography (around 30 books and journal articles), and a brief outline a week before the screening interview.
+The candidate will have six months to write the thesis.

 Submitting an Application for Graduation